XRPLF/xrpl-dev-portal/content/references/protocol-reference/serialization.md

 # Serialization Format
 [[Source]](https://github.com/ripple/rippled/blob/develop/src/ripple/protocol/impl/STObject.cpp#L696-L718 "Source")

 This page describes the XRP Ledger's canonical binary format for transactions and other data.
-This binary format is necessary to create and verify digital signatures of those transactions' contents, and is also used in other places including in the [peer-to-peer communications between servers](peer-protocol.html).
-The [`rippled` APIs](http-websocket-apis.html) typically use JSON to communicate with client applications.
+This binary format is necessary to create and verify digital signatures of those transactions' contents, and is also used in other places, including in the [peer-to-peer communications between servers](peer-protocol.html).
+The `rippled` APIs typically use JSON to communicate with client applications.
 However, JSON is unsuitable as a format for serializing transactions for being digitally signed, because JSON can represent the same data in many different but equivalent ways.

 The process of serializing a transaction from JSON or any other representation into their canonical binary format can be summarized with these steps: